 - You must meet the filing deadlines for reporting your injury and satisfy the evidentiary requirements for proving the cause and extent of your injury.

-North Carolina Workers’ Compensation Deadlines
+North Carolina Workers’ Compensation Claim Deadlines

 Determining a Work Return Date and Maximum Benefits Available